Shirin Neshat: Early life and education

 In 1975, Neshat left Iran to study art at University of California, Berkeley and completed her BA, MA and MFA degrees.
 In college she studied art under Harold Paris and Sylvia Lark.
 Neshat graduated from UC Berkeley in 1983, and soon moved to New York City.
-There she quickly realized that making art wasn't going to be her profession at that time.
-After meeting her future husband, who ran the Storefront for Art and Architecture, an alternative space in Manhattan, she dedicated 10 years of her life to working with him there.
+She quickly realized that making art wasn't her profession then.
+After meeting her future husband, who ran the Storefront for Art and Architecture, an alternative space in Manhattan, she dedicated ten years to working with him there.

-During this time, Neshat made few attempts at creating art, and those were subsequently destroyed.
-She was intimidated by the New York art scene, and believed the art she was making was not substantial.
-She states "those ten years I made practically no art, and the art I did make I was dissatisfied with and eventually destroyed."
+During this time, Neshat made a few attempts at creating art, which was subsequently destroyed.
+She was intimidated by the New York art scene and believed her art was not substantial.
+She states, "Those ten years I made practically no art, and the art I did make I was dissatisfied with and eventually destroyed."

 In 1990, Neshat returned to Iran, one year after Ayatollah Khomeini's death.
 "It was probably one of the most shocking experiences that I have ever had.
 The difference between what I had remembered from the Iranian culture and what I was witnessing was enormous.
 The change was both frightening and exciting; I had never been in a country that was so ideologically based.
 Most noticeable, of course, was the change in people's physical appearance and public behavior."